Distributed Calibration Tutorial Using Julia Workers

 output_dir = joinpath("output", "climaatmos_calibration")

-Since forward_model(iteration, member) only takes in the iteration and member numbers, so we need to use these as hooks to set the model parameters and output directory.
+Since forward_model(interface, iteration, member) only takes in the iteration and member numbers, so we need to use these as hooks to set the model parameters and output directory.
 Two useful functions:

 path_to_ensemble_member: Returns the ensemble member's output directoryparameter_path: Returns the ensemble member's parameter file as specified byEKP.TOMLInterface